smbape/lua-opencv/README.md

 Similar to python [keyword arguments](https://docs.python.org/3/glossary.html#term-argument) or c# [Named parameters](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/named-and-optional-arguments#named-arguments), keyword arguments free you from matching the order of arguments to the order of parameters in the parameter lists of called methods.

-When a function has multiple default parameters, keyword arguments allows you to override only the needed parameters without specifying the previous default parameters.
+When a function has multiple default parameters, keyword arguments allow you to override only the needed parameters without specifying the previous default parameters.

 As an example, given the documentation of [cv.normalize](https://docs.opencv.org/4.x/d2/de8/group__core__array.html#ga87eef7ee3970f86906d69a92cbf064bd)